hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * They focus on the variational inferance of latent codes, and therefore it provides a framework for both mearning and efficient bayesian inference with latent variable
   * Meanwhile, VAEs have an intrinsic mechanism to disentangle the latent vectors.
 * Both VAEs and Autoencoders attempt to reconstruct the input data while learning the latent vector
-  * In VAEs, a latent vector is sampled from some distribution.
+  * In VAEs, a latent vector is sampled from a distribution.
 This is a "latent" distribution because this distribution outputs a compact (and hidden) representation of the inputs
+  * In Autoencoder, the latent vector is an internal (hidden) layer that describes a code used to represent the input
   * Different from Autoencoders, the latent space of VAEs is continuous, and the decoder is used as a generative model

 ## Meta Learning